jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

     c) ZFS
     d) HAMMER

-13) What is the name of the filesystem that RedHat adopted on their RHEL 7 platform to replace ext4 and support better performance on large filesystems?
+13) What is the name of the filesystem that Red Hat adopted on their RHEL 7 platform to replace ext4 and support better performance on large filesystems?

     a) ZFS
     b) XFS